eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 At first the filter for a specific login is tried, secondly the default domain filter is used.
 If nothing is specified the complete domainlist is returned.

+#### Blacklist

+The blacklist widget can be used to list, add and remove ips.
+The change is immediately visible to the connect handlers.

 #### Mappings